Honeycomb Hubbard Model at van Hove Filling: Construction of the Self-energy function

 \begin{proof} This proposition can be proved by induction, using the definition of the interpolated propagators (c.f. \eqref{rprop}, \eqref{rprop0}).
 Indeed, if the indices of the successive loop lines in a $m$-arch system are strictly increasing, then there is no interpolation parameter in the product $\prod_{u=1}^m\partial_{s_u}C(f_u,g_u)(s_1,\cdots,s_u)$; A factor $s_u^{q_u}$ will be generated when there are exactly $q_u$ loop lines which completely fly over $\ell_u$.
 So we proved this proposition. \end{proof} Remark that, since each interpolations is performed between a subset of packets and its complement, the final interpolated covariance is a convex combination of block-diagonal covariances with positive coefficients.
 Hence the remaining matrix in \eqref{main1} is still positive and its determinant can be bounded by Gram's inequality.

-Now we prove that no factorials will be generated in the multi-arch expansions, which is not trivial: while the arriving index for a successive arch is strictly increasing, a factorial might be generated when choosing the departure fields once the arriving field is fixed.
-However, it has been proved in \cite{DR1,AMR1} that this factorial can be compensated by the integration over the interpolation parameters.
-We don't repeat the proof here but only collect some basic notions and results of \cite{DR1,AMR1}, just for the reader's convenience.
-First of all, let's introduce some more notations concerning the multi-arch graphs. \begin{definition} Let $\cL_n=\{\ell_1,\cdots,\ell_n\}$ be a set of $n$ loop lines, $n\le m$, in an $m$-arch system such that the arriving indices of these lines are put in the increasing order.
+Now we prove that no factorials will be generated in the multi-arch expansions, which is not trivial: while the arriving index for a successive arch is strictly increasing, once the arriving field is fixed, a factorial might be generated when choosing the departure fields.
+It has been proved in \cite{DR1,DR2,AMR1} that this factorial will not cause divergence, as it can be compensated by the integration over the interpolation parameters.
+We don't repeat the proof here but only collect some basic notions and results of \cite{DR1,DR2,AMR1}, for the reader's convenience.
+First of all, let's introduce some more notations concerning the multi-arch graphs. \begin{definition} Let $\cL_n=\{\ell_1,\cdots,\ell_n\}$ be a set of $n$ loop lines, $n\le m$, in an $m$-arch system such that the arriving indices of these lines are in the increasing order.
 The set $\cL_n$ is said to form a nesting system if the starting index of the last line $\ell_n$ is the lowest one among all the starting indices of the loop lines in $\cL_n$.
-In this case the loop lines $\{\ell_1,\cdots,\ell_{n-1}\}$ are said to be useless in that the graph remains 1PI if we have deleted these lines. \end{definition}
+In this case the loop lines $\{\ell_1,\cdots,\ell_{n-1}\}$ are said to be \emph{ineffective}, in that the graph remains 1PI if we delete these loop lines.
+A loop line that is not ineffective is called an effective loop line. \end{definition}